Scenic Hudson often partners with private landowners to preserve the region’s scenic beauty, working farms, woodlands, and wetlands.

 Since then, we’ve partnered with farm families to preserve over 15,000 acres of farmland on more than 100 farms in five counties.
 These easements, also known as Purchase of Development Rights (or PDRs), have placed more than $50 million directly into the hands of farmers, providing them with capital to grow their operations and ensuring that important farmland will be kept open and available for agricultural use for generations to come.

 A Foodshed Approach

-In 2013 Scenic Hudson released a report entitled “Securing Fresh, Local Food for New York City and the Hudson Valley: A Foodshed Conservation Plan for the Region.”
-In addition to providing reliable data on how much farmland must be conserved to ensure that growing populations in the region and New York City can continue to count on supplies of fresh, local food, it offers a blueprint for ramping up collaborative farmland protection efforts.
-To date it has received excellent buy-in from farmers, fellow environmental groups, New York State and local governments, and others.
+In 2013, Scenic Hudson released the report “Securing Fresh, Local Food for New York City and the Hudson Valley: A Foodshed Conservation Plan for the Region.”
+It provided reliable data on how much farmland must be conserved to ensure that growing populations in the region and New York City can continue to count on supplies of fresh, local food.
+Moreover, it offers a blueprint for ramping up collaborative farmland protection efforts.
+To date, it has received excellent buy-in from farmers, fellow environmental groups, and New York State and local governments, among others.
 You can download a copy of the Foodshed Conservation Plan at www.scenichudson.org/foodshedplan.